Mortgage Rates in Texas

 If you’re looking to get a mortgage in Texas, you have several options.

-- Texas conventional mortgages: Conventional mortgages are considered the industry standard, and they have qualification requirements.
+- Texas conventional mortgages: Conventional mortgages are considered the industry standard, and they impose qualification requirements.
 Generally, you’ll need a minimum credit score of 620 and a debt-to-income (DTI) ratio less than 45 percent.
 If you make a down payment of less than 20 percent, you’ll need to pay private mortgage insurance (PMI), as well.

 - Texas VA loans: If you’re a veteran or active duty member of the military, you may qualify for a mortgage backed by the Department of Veterans Affairs (VA).
 A VA loan doesn’t require a down payment or private mortgage insurance (PMI), but you do need to pay a funding fee, which typically ranges from 2.3 percent to 3.6 percent of the purchase price.